curtishoward/CDE_CLI_demo/spark-submit-2-cde-spark-submit.md

     ```
 * Rename `--app.name` to `--job-name`
 * CDE defaults to Python3.
 If you intend to use legacy Python2, Add `--python-version python2`
+* If you are migrating an application from an on-prem environment that uses HDFS for storage, you will also likely need to update `hdfs://...` paths in your configuration to the equivalent cloud storage URI of that data (for example, `s3a://...`)

 ## Review